The four most dangerous words for your finances: I'll do it tomorrow

 You might think that taking financial advice will still take up time but, in reality, much of it can be done over the phone or somewhere that suits you.
 Time spent talking to an adviser is your time.
 Don’t be afraid to tell them all the little details about your goals and current financial choices.
 And don’t be afraid to ask questions no matter how trivial they may seem.

-Why not get started by talking to one of our telephone advisers for free?
+Why not get started by talking to our advisory helpdesk?
 They’ll find out more about what you’re already doing and what you want to achieve.
 Then, they’ll help you decide what to do next.
-If it seems like personalised advice would help, your adviser will talk you through how it works and how we charge for our services.
+If it seems like personalised advice would help, they’ll put you in touch with a financial adviser.
+Your adviser will talk you through how it works and how we charge for our services.
 Please note that no advice will be given as part of the initial conversation.

 “I don’t know enough to feel like I can make good decisions”